BearCloud/bearchat/backend/auth-service/api/README-api.go.md

 SQL queries are made against the `users` table, and its schema is mentioned above.
 The docs for database library we are using in this project can be found here: https://golang.org/pkg/database/sql/

 If the request succeeds, then we fill out the relevant fields in the user object before storing it.
-Note that we store the hash of the password rather than the password itself.
+Note that we store the hash of the password rather than the password itself. (see "Hashing Passwords" section below.)
 Also note that sign up isn't complete in one step; we need to verify the user by sending them an email with the verification token.

+We highly recommend that you finish this function first because it is the most involved.
+It will also be the function that will probably take you the longest.

 ### `verify`